You are here:

 Generally, because white wine spends less time with the skins, stems and seeds of the grape, it is less tannic – but fewer tannins don’t mean zero tannins.

 As a result, young white wine can be tart, or nearly flavourless if too cold, or served straight from the bottle.
-Many vineyards and tastings routinely decant or aerate their whites to soften the flavours and bring out the buttery soft and citrus notes that white wine lovers enjoy.
+Many vineyards and tastings routinely decant or aerate their whites to soften the flavours and bring out the buttery soft, and citrus note that white wine lovers enjoy.

 White wines that will benefit from aeration:

 For most whites, however, just leaving the bottle to breathe will be enough.

 The secret to aerating is getting as much air as possible to the liquid to break down those tannins.
 And all the methods of aeration are different ways of accomplishing this same thing.

-Decanters are a great way of aerating wine – as they are also very attractive centrepieces of any tasting session.
+Decanters are a great way of aerating wine – as they are also beautiful centrepieces of any tasting session.
 The width of a decanter allows the maximum area of contact between wine and air, promoting oxidisation.
 The Eisch Glas 1.5L Chateau Decanter is an elegant example.

 Wine aerators allow the wine to be poured directly from bottle to glass, and many people use them when decanting and speed up the aeration process.
-They are a great way of getting the maximum exposure to the air, and add to the theatre of a good tasting session.
+They are a great way of getting maximum exposure to the air.
 The VacuVin Aerator/pourer is an elegant way to aerate as you pour.

-Wine funnels perform the same function as aerators, but in a slightly different way.
+Wine funnels perform the same function as aerators but in a slightly different way.
 The best funnels push the liquid against the side of the decanter as it is poured, letting more air get to the wine.
 Many funnels also have filters that remove any sediments or bits of cork and aid the aeration process.